-The rendition script was redesigned to extend image production to other areas, not just slide images.
-In this configuration one translated SVG instance was created from the SVG file provided as input in order to produce one translated PNG image as output.
-The translation of SVG files was made through SED replacement commands and the rendition of PNG images was realized through Inkscape command line internface.
+The rendition script is improved to produce not only slide images, but PNG images using one SVG file as input.
+In this configuration one translated SVG instance was created from the SVG provided as input in order to produce one translated PNG image as output.
+The translation of SVG files is made through SED replacement commands and the rendition of PNG images is realized through Inkscape command line internface.

-The rendition script was named render.sh.
-The directory structures were prepared to receive the rendition script so images could be produced inside them.
-Each directory structure had design templates (.svg), translation files (.sed), and translated images (.png).

-The rendition script was unified in a common place and linked from different directory structures.
-There was no need to have the same code in different directory structures if it could be in just one place and then be linked from different locations.
+The rendition script is named render.sh.
+The directory structures are prepared to receive the rendition script so images could be produced inside them.
+Each directory structure has design templates (.svg), translation files (.sed), and translated images (.png).
+The rendition script is unified in a common place and linked from different directory structures.
+There is no need to have the same code in different directory structures if it can be in just one place and then be linked from different locations.

-Concepts about corporate identity began to be considered.
-As referece, it was used the book Corporate Identity by Wally Olins (1989) and Wikipedia (http://en.wikipedia.org/Corporate_identity).
+The concepts of corporate identity started to be considered.
+As referece, it is used Wikipedia (http://en.wikipedia.org/Corporate_identity) and the book Corporate Identity by Wally Olins (1989).

-The rendition script main's goal becomes to: automate production of a monolithic corporate visual identity structure, based on The CentOS Mission and The CentOS Release Schema.
+The rendition script main's goal becomes to: automate production of a monolithic corporate visual identity structure based on The CentOS Mission and The CentOS Release Schema.

-The documentation of CentOS Artwork Repository started to take form in LATEX format.
+The documentation of CentOS Artwork Repository starts to take form in LATEX format.

 The rendition script render.sh is no longer a rendition script, but a collection of functionalities grouped into the centos-art.sh script where rendition is one functionality among others.
 The centos-art.sh is created to automate most frequent tasks inside the repository.
-There is no need to have links all around the repository if a command-line interface can be created (through symbolic links, in the '~/bin' directory) and be called anywhere inside the repository as it would be usually done with regular commands.
+There is no need to have links all around the repository if a command-line interface can be created and called anywhere inside the repository as it is usually done with regular commands.

 Inside centos-art.sh, functionalities started to get identified and separated one another.
-For example, when images were rendered, there was no need to load functionalities related to documentation manual.
-This moved us onto common functionalities and specific functionalities inside centos-art.sh script.
+For example, when images are rendered, there is no need to load functionalities related to documentation manual.
+There is now common functionalities and specific functionalities.
 Common functionalities are loaded when the script is initiated and are available to specific functionalities.

-The centos-art.sh script was redesigned to handle options trough getopt option parser.
+The centos-art.sh script is updated to handle options trough getopt option parser.

-The repository directory structure was updated to improve the implementation of concepts related to corporate visual identity.
-Specially in the area related to themes which were divided into design models and artistic motifs.
+The repository directory structure is updated to improve the implementation of corporate visual identity concepts.

-The centos-art.sh script was redesigned to start translating SVG and other XML-based files (e.g., XHTML and Docbook files) through the xml2po program and shell scripts files (e.g., Bash scripts) through GNU gettext tools.
-This configuration provided a stronger interface for graphic designers, translators and programmers at time of producing localized content. '.sed' files are no longer used to handle translations.
+The centos-art.sh script is updated to translate SVG and other XML-based files (e.g., XHTML and Docbook) through xml2po program and shell scripts files through xgettext command.
+In this configuration there is no need to use '.sed' translation files as they previously were used.